-On 3rd August 2017, the Bank issued at par a €5.000.000 Perpetual Unsecured Subordinated Note to Bank of Cyprus Public Company Limited ("BoC").
-On 28th December 2022 the Note was sold by BoC to Limondi Limited a Cyprus registered private company.
+On 3 August 2017, the Bank issued at par a €5.000.000 Perpetual Unsecured Subordinated Note.
 The interest rate on the Note is fixed at 13,75% per annum, payable semi-annually on 30th June and 31st December of each year.
 The payment of interest can be cancelled by the Bank (the Issuer) at its discretion, provided that at the time of such interest payment: